dregmi08/cse110_lab1/index.md

  - [ ] Learn to use React
  - [ ] Learn to use Django
- - [ ] Learn HTML, Javascript, and CSS (especially CSS, I'm no good at web design)
+ - [ ] Learn HTML, Javascript, and CSS ~~(especially CSS, I'm no good at web design)~~
  - [ ] Learn to use MongoDB
  - [ ] Improve my typing speed
  - [ ] Get more into Leetcode

-Overall, my goals for this year mainly pertain to web development.
-Although I know that we won't just be learning about web development this year
+I'm especially excited to work on a project team this quarter because I struggle a lot with coming up with creative ideas for projects.
+One of my biggest points of contention is how to come up with a project idea that is not only challenging enough to teach me new things, but one that is fairly unique.
+What's challenging for me is that I usually start off by googling basic project ideas and tutorials that have already been done 1000 times over (usually things like typeracers or to-do lists, ***and God knows we have enough of those***) and I end up getting frustrated that I can't come up with something new.
+I think that working on a team with diverse programming backgrounds will help me gain some insight as to how people come up with new ideas for their projects.